scodec/scodec.github.io/guide/Combined+Pages.md

 arr2: Arrangement = Arrangement(Vector(Line(Point(0,0),Point(10,10)), Line(Point(0,10),Point(10,-1))))

 scala> val encoded = Codec.encode(arr2)
-encoded: scalaz.\/[scodec.Err,scodec.bits.BitVector] =
+encoded: scodec.Attempt[scodec.bits.BitVector] =
-  -\/(lines/1/end/y: -1 is less than minimum value 0 for 8-bit unsigned integer)
+  Failure(lines/1/end/y: -1 is less than minimum value 0 for 8-bit unsigned integer)

-scala> val encoded = Codec.encodeValid(arr2)
+scala> val encoded = Codec.encode(arr2).require
 java.lang.IllegalArgumentException: lines/1/end/y: -1 is less than minimum value 0 for 8-bit unsigned integer
 ```

-Attempting to encode an arrangement that contains a point with a negative number resulted in an error being returned from `encode` and an exception being thrown from `encodeValid`.
+Attempting to encode an arrangement that contains a point with a negative number resulted in an error being returned from `encode` and an exception being thrown from `require`.
 The error includes the path to the error -- `lines/1/end/y`.
 In this case, the `lines` field on `Arrangement`, the line at the first index of that vector, the `end` field on that line, and the `y` field on that point.

 If you prefer to avoid using implicits, do not fret!
 The above example makes use of implicits and uses Shapeless for compile time reflection, but this is built as a layer on top of the core algebra of scodec-core.
 The library supports a usage model where implicits are not used.